VirtoCommerce/vc-docs/platform/developer-guide/docs/custom-apps-development/vc-shell/Extensibility/Overriding-API.md

 [![View the source code of the sample project](../../media/source_code.png)](https://github.com/VirtoCommerce/vc-shell/tree/main/sample/vc-app-extend)

-## Replacing APIs in Custom Modules of Other Applications
+## Replacing APIs in custom modules of other applications

 When developing custom applications, there may be situations where you need to use modules from other applications while ensuring compatibility with your own API.
 With dynamic views, you have the capability to substitute external APIs with your own without the need to modify the source code of the external application.
 The fundamental steps to achieve this are as follows: